MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-configuration-mem.md

 ---
-title: Configuring for Update Compliance in Microsoft Endpoint Manager ms.reviewer:
+title: Configuring Microsoft Endpoint Manager devices for Update Compliance ms.reviewer:
 manager: laurawi
 description: Configuring devices that are enrolled in Endpoint Manager for Update Compliance